awsdocs/amazon-appstream2-developer-guide/doc_source/customize-fleets.md

 1. Open the AppStream 2\.0 console at [https://console\.aws\.amazon\.com/appstream2](https://console.aws.amazon.com/appstream2)\.

-1. Connect in Administrator mode to the image builder on which you want to set file associations\.
+1. Choose the image builder on which to set default file associations, verify that it is in the **Running** state, and choose **Connect**\.

+1. Log in to the image builder by doing either of the following:
+   + If your image builder is not joined to an Active Directory domain, on the **Local User** tab, choose **Administrator**\.
+   + If your image builder is joined to an Active Directory domain, choose the **Directory User** tab, specify the credentials for a domain user account that has local administrator permissions on the image builder, then choose **Log in**\.

-1. Set file associations as needed\.
+1. Set default file associations as needed\.

 1. Open the Windows command prompt as an administrator\.